mar10/yabs/docs/sphinx/ug_tutorial.md

 ### Create the Initial Windows Package Manager Release

-  MSI installers can only be created on Windows platforms.
+> MSI installers can only be created on Windows platforms.<br>
-  Also pre-releases are not allowed.
+> Also note that pre-releases cannot be uploaded to the *WPM repo*.

 Pass `--no-winget` to skip building and uploading an MSI installer to the winget-pkgs repository.

 1. Run on Windows, make sure all tests pass.
     Create an MSI installer:
     ```ps1
     > tox
     > python -m setup_bdist_msi.py bdist_msi
     ```
     Since we have a pre-release, the installer will not have a real version, so uploading to *WPM* would fail!

     **Install and test** the MSI installer anyway:
     ```ps1
     > dist/yabs_test-0.0.0.0-win64.msi`
     ```

     **NOTE:** Publishing a pre-release and test the MSI that was uploaded to GitHub (still version '0.0.0.0') may be a good idea before taking the next step.

 2. Release a package with MSI installer:
     - Pre-releases (`--inc postrelease`) are **not allowed** here!<br>
       Make a *real* version:
       The version increment must tbe at least `--inc patch`.

     - Pass `--no-winget-release` to prevent uploading (which would fail)

     Example:
     ```ps1
     > yabs run --inc patch --no-winget-release
     ```

     We should now have GitHub release with an additional MSI asset, e.g.
     `yabs_test-0.2.8.0-win64.msi`

 3. Test the MSI installer.
 The program version must match the tagged release version.

 4. Create the initial manifest
     Since the token is probably already set as environment variable for *Yabs* workflows, we can reference it here

     ```ps1
     > wingetcreate new --token $env:GITHUB_OAUTH_TOKEN https://github.com/USER/PROJECT/releases/download/v1.2.3/PROJECT-1.2.3.0-win64.msi
     ```

     The manifest can now be edited and sumbitted again like so:
     ```ps1
     > wingetcreate submit --token $env:GITHUB_OAUTH_TOKEN .\manifests\FIRSTCHAR\USER\PROJECT\1.2.3.0\
     ```

 5. There is no need to commit the manifest to Git:
     Add `manifests/` folder to `.gitignore`

 ...

 ### Create a Regular Windows Package Manager Release